charliecalvert/CloudNotes/Assignments/AwsEc2Expert.md

 ## Step Two: SSH into your Instance

-On Pristince Ubuntu, navigate to your .ssh directory:
+From the Linux command line, navigate to your .ssh directory:

     cd ~/.ssh

-Load your EC2 instance private key, which probably has the name **Prog282-2014.pem**, but which might have some other name:
+Load your EC2 instance's private key, which probably has a name like **Prog282-2014.pem**, but which might have some other name:

     ssh-add Prog282-2014.pem